Surrey Militia: Ireland and Bordeaux

-Legislation was passed in 1811 permitting English militia regiments to serve in Ireland for two years, and most of the 2nd RLM volunteered to serve there.
+The Interchange Act 1811 allowed English militia regiments to serve in Ireland (and vice versa) for two years, and most of the 2nd RLM volunteered to serve there.
 It embarked on 1 August and returned in July 1813, the headquarters and right wing stationed at Dorking, the left wing at Reigate.

 From November 1813 the militia were invited to volunteer for limited overseas service, primarily for garrison duties in Europe.
 Both the 1st and 2nd RSM provided detachments to the 'Provisional Battalions' in a Militia Brigade that embarked on 10–11 March 1814 and joined the Earl of Dalhousie's division that had occupied Bordeaux just as the war was ending.
 The brigade did not form part of the Army of Occupation after the abdication of Napoleon and returned to England in June.

 After Napoleon's exile to Elba both Surrey regiments were disembodied on 24 June 1814.
 When Napoleon returned to power in 1815, leading to the short Waterloo Campaign, the 1st RSM was called out again on 29 June 1815.
 At the beginning of the campaign several regular regiments including the Scots Guards were hurriedly brought up to strength with militia volunteers before embarking for Belgium.
 There is a story that many of the Guardsmen at Waterloo were still clad in Surrey Militia uniforms.
 The 1st RSM was finally disembodied on 30 April 1816.

 1852 Reforms

 After Waterloo there was another long peace.
-Although officers continued to be commissioned into the militia and ballots were still held, the regiments were rarely assembled for training and the permanent staffs of sergeants and drummers were progressively reduced.
+Although officers continued to be commissioned into the militia and ballots were still held until they were suspended by the Militia Act 1829, the regiments were rarely assembled for training and the permanent staffs of sergeants and drummers (who were occasionally used to maintain public order) were progressively reduced.
 The 2nd RSM was only called out for training in 1820, 1821, 1825 and 1831.

 The Militia of the United Kingdom was revived by the Militia Act 1852, enacted during a renewed period of international tension.
 As before, units were raised and administered on a county basis, and filled by voluntary enlistment (although conscription by means of the Militia Ballot might be used if the counties failed to meet their quotas).
 Training was for 56 days on enlistment, then for 21–28 days per year, during which the men received full army pay.
 Under the Act, Militia units could be embodied by Royal Proclamation for full-time home defence service in three circumstances: